jordan-berger/looptips/sbspy-fix.md

 I have not been able to get the error unless I let my lipo battery die.
 I think other people have gotten it sporadically.
 Well, since I don't know the underlying cause...and I have a kid who just needs a rig on autopilot as much as possible.
 I'm using this on my rigs now.
 Basically every 10 minutes, your rig will search to see if that "Could not get subg_rfspy stator or version" message in your pump-loop.log.
 If it sees the message, it will do several commands that reset the spi_serial and start a manual tune again to get your rig back on track.
 It will also write a note into a file called "reset-log.txt" into your root directory, so if you want to check how many times a day your rig may be needing this fix...it will be logged.

-1. Navigate to root directory and reate a new blank script file by typing:
+**1. Navigate to root directory and reate a new blank script file by typing:**

 `cd && nano fix_comms_script.sh`

-2. Copy and paste the following into the blank screen:
+**2. Copy and paste the following into the blank screen:**

 ```
 radio_errors=`tail /var/log/openaps/pump-loop.log | grep "Could not get subg_rfspy state or version"`